Cerberus leads U.S. investors gobbling up Europe's bank loans

 Most of the loans sold in recent years have been in Britain, Ireland and Spain.
 Those countries are expected to remain active as banks still face pressure to cut balance sheets and state asset management agencies still need to sell massive loan books.

-Britain's state bad bank is selling a 13 billion pound ($20 billion) book of loans, while other big deals in the pipeline include GE Capital's UK loan book and Irish loans being sold by bad bank NAMA, RBS (RBS.L) and Lloyds (LLOY.L).
+Britain's state bad bank is selling a 13 billion pound ($20 billion) book of loans, while other big deals in the pipeline include GE Capital's UK loan book and Irish loans being sold by bad bank NAMA, RBS and Lloyds.

-Elsewhere Italian sales are set to jump as banks seek to cut more than 180 billion euros in bad loans, while loans in central and eastern Europe could also be sold, such as a 2 billion euro Romanian book being sold by Erste Bank (ERST.VI), bankers said.
+Elsewhere Italian sales are set to jump as banks seek to cut more than 180 billion euros in bad loans, while loans in central and eastern Europe could also be sold, such as a 2 billion euro Romanian book being sold by Erste Bank, bankers said.

 BIGGEST BUYER